 QCEW Data Viewer is

-a web application that provides tabular access to all QCEW data for 2012 to the present.
+a web application that provides tabular access to all QCEW data for the most recent 5 years.
 It provides much more industry detail than the

 high level spreadsheet or the map application.

 (Back to Top)

 NEW Finding the right industry

 How do I locate my industry or industries?
 QCEW has developed an easy tool to help data users find their industry of interest.

 The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting,

 analyzing, and publishing statistical data related to the U.S. business economy.

 QCEW has developed the BLS NAICS Search Application, to help